 First: "message credits" are not conversations.
 Chatbase's 500 credits and Wonderchat's 1,000 credits use different credit math.
 Ask the vendor: "how many credits does one average question-and-answer exchange use?"
 If they can't answer, model conservatively.

-Second: Tidio's Lyro AI on the Starter plan is a one-time credit.
+Second: Tidio's Lyro AI on the Solo plan is a one-time credit.
 The pricing page leads with AI prominently, but the 50-conversation credit runs out.
 After that, ongoing AI requires an upgrade or a separate Lyro subscription.
 Read the pricing page fine print before assuming Lyro is recurring at Starter.

 Third: per-resolution billing has no natural ceiling without explicit caps negotiated with the vendor.
 Fin's $49.50 minimum is the floor, not the ceiling.
 A high-traffic month can and does produce higher bills.
 If your revenue is variable, your support bill shouldn't be too.